ros-navigation/navigation2/nav2_bringup/bringup/README.md

 In RVIZ:
 * Make sure all transforms from odom are present. (odom->base_link->base_scan)
 * Localize the robot using “2D Pose Estimate” button.
-* Send the robot a goal using “2D Nav Goal” button.
+* Send the robot a goal pose using “2D Nav Goal” button.

-## WARNINGS - Please Read

-Notes: (September 2019, Dashing Release)
-* We recommend doing this on a Ubuntu 18.04 installation.
-We have build issues on 16.04. (see https://github.com/ros-planning/navigation2/issues/353)
-* This stack and ROS2 are still in heavy development and there are some bugs and stability issues being worked on, so please do not try this on a robot without taking *heavy* safety precautions.
-THE ROBOT MAY CRASH!
-* It is recommended to start with simulation using Gazebo before proceeding to run on a physical robot.